Faluas do Tejo

 Faluas do Tejo (English: "Faluas of the Tagus") is the eighth studio album by Portuguese group Madredeus.
 It was released on 14 February 2005 by EMI-Valentim de Carvalho.

 It is the last Madredeus album with vocalist Teresa Salgueiro and musicians José Peixoto and Fernando Júdice.

 Recording

 Faluas do Tejo was recorded in February 2004 at the Xangrilá Studios in Lisbon, Portugal, in the same recording sessions as the group's previous album, Um Amor Infinito.
-The mixing was done at the Garate Studios in San Sebastian, Spain, in March 2004.
+The mixing was done at the Garate Studios in San Sebastián, Spain, in March 2004.

 Track listing

 Personnel

 Credits are adapted from the album's inner notes.